ggutierrez00/ggutierrez00.github.io/README.md

 **<u>Undergraduate</u>**
 * Electronics for Scientists:
-  - Analyzed DC and AC circuits using nodal and mesh methods
+  - Analyzed DC and AC circuits using function generators and oscilloscopes
   - Performed frequency response analysis and generated Bode plots
-  - Worked with BJTs and MOSFETs in amplifier and switching configurations
+  - Designed and tested breadboard AM and FM radios using transistors
-  - Built and debugged power and signal-conditioning circuits
+  - Performed various calculations using operational amplifiers
   - Programmed microcontrollers in C to interface with sensors
   - Interpreted time-domain and frequency-domain circuit behavior